 Kavade (pronounced ka-va-day) ToyHive in Sheshadripuram, has been around since 2009 and is named after the Kannada word for cowrie-shells, which are often used in a traditional game of Chowkabaara.
-You come to Kavade for the kind of games you just won’t find anywhere else.
+Games at Kavade aren't really available anywhere else.
 These include one-of-a-kind cloth or wooden chess sets, Kalamkari-printed boards of Pagade/Chaupad (a mythology and strategy game) or charakas (spinning wheels).

-The wares here are made with a range of interesting materials such as wood and palm leaves, making most of them unusually eco-friendly.
+The wares here are made with natural material like wood and palm leaves, making most of them eco-friendly.
 Kavade also stocks games that double as learning aides – for example, games that help teach counting, strategy, or hand-eye coordination.
 Also look for Channapatna toys, puppets, and simple musical toys such as rattles and whistles.
-What we especially love are the simple games that we could spend hours absorbed in.
 Spinning tops, marbles, gilli danda, brain-teasers, and even books that mean we’ll no longer panic when our phones die or the internet’s down.